What do school psychologists do?

 Although the majority of individuals are now entering the field of school psychology with undergraduate degrees in psychology, students continue to enter graduate school with a variety of degrees including education, sociology, and child development to name a few.
 Your major field is less important if you have sufficient background knowledge in areas applicable to school psychology – child development, psychology, education, etc. English majors tend to write well, which is a very important skill for school psychologists, while science majors are well-prepared for applying research to practice.

-What is the difference between attending a Specialist vs. Doctoral training program?
+What is the difference between attending a Specialist versus a Doctoral training program?

 As long as the degree is specialist-level, it doesn't matter what degree is awarded (MA, MS, MEd, EdS,CAGS, etc.).
 In order to meet NASP standards and certification standards in the great majority of states, it is very important that you attend a program that is at least at the specialist level (at least 60 graduate semester hours, with at least 54 exclusive of internship credit).